How Much Does a Roof Ridge Vent Cost in 2025?

 Soffit

 The most common type of vent, soffit vents, cost between $315 and $465 each, including installation.
-They are usually installed in conjunction with ridge vents.
+They are often installed in conjunction with ridge vents.
 The soffit vent acts as the air intake vent, and the ridge vent acts as the outlet or exhaust, so cold air goes in through the soffit vent and pushes hot air out of the ridge vent.

 Gable